Australia’s Great Barrier Reef is home to an abundance of sea life

 If you’re lucky, you’ll see the sea turtles lay their eggs on the shore.

 The Great Barrier Reef’s marine life also includes 30 species of dolphins, whales and porpoises.
-One of the most frequent visitors to the reef are the Dwarf Minke whales, but you’ll also see Humpback whales, which are the fifth largest animal in the world.

 You’ll see a variety of dolphins, including Indo-pacific humpback dolphins and Irrawaddy dolphins.